AlbericTrancart/portfolio/src/pages/2025/07/dantotsu-quality-code-the-broken-window/index.md

 On the flip side, a clean, up-to-date, and well-organized codebase makes devs want to do things well, encourages quality, and prevents defects.

-👉 **Any serious effort to improve a project’s technical quality must start by fixing all known broken windows, with zero compromises**.
+👉 **Any serious effort to improve a project's technical quality must start by fixing all known broken windows, with zero compromises**.